eklingen/glob-importers/README.md

 # Glob importers

+> This project was originally developed independently and has been used in projects at [Fabrique](https//www.fabrique.nl) and [Q42](https://www.q42.nl).
+> It remains publicly available and can be forked or maintained independently if needed.
+> No guarantees are provided for long-term maintenance.

 Plugins to add globbing support to import statements in various environments like Sass, Webpack and ESBuild.
 > **TODO**: Add support for detecting import calls as opposed to statements.